AlexanderProd/jam-stack-box/README.md

 ## REST Endpoints

 The most important API endpoints are the following, checkout index.js in the server directory for the rest.
-The default development port is 3000, the production port is 6469.
-It can be with a either PORT enviroment variable or in the config file in the server directory.
+The default development port is 3000.
+It can be changed with a either PORT enviroment variable or in the config file in the server directory.

 ### POST `/site`